Sitecore-Hackathon/2019-Red-Hack-Zombies/README.md

 ## Module Name: CloneMe

-For detailed please refer to documentation.
+For detailed description please refer to documentation.